Balancingrock/classic-jekyll-theme/pages/menus/submenu-subsections.md

 {:.anchor}
 #### Important {#top}

-When using the banner position "top-fixed" be sure to set an appropriate value for the $anchor-top-fixed-offset-xxxxx properties in the theme.scss file.
-This will prevent the target of menu item from appearing below the banner area.
+When using the banner position "top-fixed" (see `_data/_setup.yml`) be sure to set an appropriate value for the $anchor-top-fixed-offset-xxxxx properties in the classic-jekyll-theme.scss file.
+This will prevent the anchored item from appearing behind the banner area.

 Beware that the $anchor-top-fixed-offset-xxxxx should be set to zero when the banner position is NOT set to "top-fixed".